Skip to main content

 }

-Pros: Only caches data that is actually requested.
+Pros: Only caches data that's actually requested.
 Simple to implement.
-Cache misses are handled gracefully.
+Cache misses are handled gracefully — the app doesn't break, it just gets a bit slower for that first request.

 Cons: First request is always slow (cold cache).
-Potential for stale data if the database is updated directly.
+Potential for stale data if the database gets updated directly, bypassing your application layer.

 Write-Through

 Every write goes to both the cache and the database simultaneously.
-The cache is always up to date.
+Cache stays up to date at all times.

 async function updateUser(userId, data) {